Answers to some of our most frequently asked questions about the Department of Invertebrate Zoology and Geology.

 Who can borrow specimens from the IZG collections?

-Any qualified research scientist with an institutional affiliation, including graduate students via their faculty advisors, is eligible to borrow specimens for approved scientific projects.
+Any qualified research scientist, including students, with an institutional affiliation is eligible to borrow specimens.
 Final approval of any loan is at the discretion of the Collection Managers and Curators.
 However, most eligible loan requests are approved.

 Are the CAS IZG collections open to non-staff for study?